 Upper year residents are normally assigned a single room assignment, unless otherwise requested.

 Upper-year students who choose to return to residence and live in a double room will be given a 10% discount on the cost of their room.
 These discounted double rooms can be up to $1000 less expensive than single rooms.
-Students who select this option by May 1st will get first choice of their rooms and may select their roommates.
-Students who select this option after May 1st will not be guaranteed their requested rooms or roommates.
 If you have any questions regarding the 10% discount for upper-year students, please contact Wanda Hughes, Residence Operations Assistant, at (416) 585-4494 or email@example.com.